comunica/website/pages/roadmap.md

 where _links are followed_ on the Web to find data.

 A future goal of Comunica is the integration of such alternative forms of query execution.

+You can learn more about this work on our [experiments page](/research/#experiments).

 ### Alternative query languages